Group of young people having a meeting about business registration in the Philippies

 Registering with the appropriate government agencies

-The company is then required to obtain a local government permit from the city it intends to locate in, along with the community tax certificate and the authority to print receipts and invoices.
+The company is then required to obtain a local government permit from the city it intends to locate in, along with a community tax certificate and the authority to print receipts and invoices.

 Obtain a Tax Identification Number (TIN)